You’re reading this article, so you probably already know a little about different types of CRM. But just in case:

 This is all about customer service – Talking with and interacting with your customer.
 Operational CRMs take your customers’ emails, phone calls, webforms, and orders and tie them up in a nice package.
 This package follows your customer through their life with your company.

 Customer reaches out to your call center?
-No problem – The CRM provides your call center rep with a complete picture of the customers previous calls, their orders, and even their complaints.
+No problem – The customer service CRM provides your call center rep with a complete picture of the customers previous calls, their orders, and even their complaints.

 Customer calls to check on an order?
 Piece of cake – The CRM helps your team track the order from time of purchase through delivery.